rust-windowing/winit/README.md

 * `wayland` (enabled by default): On Unix platform, compiles with the Wayland backend
 * `mint`: Enables mint (math interoperability standard types) conversions.

+## MSRV Policy

+The Minimum Supported Rust Version (MSRV) of this crate is **1.65**.

+As a **tentative** policy, the MSRV will not advance past the [current Rust version provided by Debian Testing](https://packages.debian.org/testing/rustc).
+At the time of writing, this version of Rust is *1.66*.
+However, the MSRV may be advanced further in the event of a major ecosystem shift or a security vulnerability.

+The exception to this is for the Android platform, where a higher Rust version must be used for certain Android features.
+In this case, the MSRV will be capped at the latest stable version of Rust minus three.
+This inconsistency is not reflected in Cargo metadata, as it is not powerful enough to expose this restriction.

+All crates in the [`rust-windowing`](https://github.com/rust-windowing) and [`rust-mobile`](https://github.com/rust-mobile) organizations have the same MSRV policy.

 ### Platform-specific usage

 #### Wayland